 The solar industry is one of the fastest areas of job growth in America today, offering career opportunities to all education and experience levels.
 The Solar Foundation leads major initiatives and conducts research to support a strong and diverse solar workforce.
-According to our National Solar Jobs Census, over 80 percent of solar companies find it difficult to hire qualified employees.
-The Solar Foundation helps the industry meet urgent hiring needs by connecting solar employers, training providers, career seekers, and workforce boards.
+We help the industry meet urgent hiring needs by connecting solar employers, training providers, career seekers, and workforce boards.

 Solar Ready Vets Network

 Veterans of the U.S. Armed Forces are outstanding candidates for careers in the solar industry.
 Through the Solar Ready Vets Network, The Solar Foundation is connecting transitioning military service members and veterans with solar industry career training and professional development opportunities.
 In partnership with the U.S. Chamber of Commerce Foundation’s “Hiring Our Heroes” program, the North American Board of Certified Energy Practitioners (NABCEP), and the Solar Energy Industries Association, we are expanding and strengthening a nationwide pipeline of military talent into a range of technical and leadership roles in the solar industry.

 In November 2019, The Solar Foundation announced two new programs to support solar career opportunities for veterans: The Solar Ready Vets Fellowship and the SOAR Initiative.

 The Puerto Rican Solar Business Accelerator is a new program to support solar workforce development, finance, and microgrid development in Puerto Rico.
 Led by The Solar Foundation in partnership with Pathstone Corporation, Inc. and the University of Puerto Rico, Mayagüez, this program will expand and strengthen the Puerto Rican solar industry and spur the development of a highly qualified workforce.